mmartinortiz/nix-conf/Readme.md

 - [neovim](https://neovim.io/): An iteration over the Great Vim, with focus on new interfaces.
 The configuration is strongly inspired (mostly copied) from [this NeoVim config](https://github.com/workflow/nixos-config/blob/5fb8b79b17e8edf3ac800179f6e2dfc75fa8bd22/home/neovim.nix)
 - [nixpkgs-fmt](https://nix-community.github.io/nixpkgs-fmt/): Nix code formatter for nixpkgs.
 - [procs](https://github.com/dalance/procs): A modern replacement for ps written in Rust.
-- Python 3.11, with `pip`, `pipx` and `virtualenv`.
-This means that you do not depend on your distribution's Python.
 - [ripgrep](https://github.com/BurntSushi/ripgrep): recursively searches directories for a regex pattern while respecting your gitignore.
 - [tmux](https://github.com/tmux/tmux/wiki): A terminal multiplexer, with plugins like [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) or [yank](https://github.com/tmux-plugins/tmux-yank).
 See the [tmux wiki](https://github.com/tmux/tmux/wiki/Getting-Started)
 - [tldr](https://tldr.sh/): Collaborative cheat-sheets for console commands.